nathanssantos/react-native-boilerplate/README.md

 [Github](https://github.com/eslint/eslint) | [NPM](https://www.npmjs.com/package/eslint)

 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
-In many ways, it is similar to JSLint and JSHint with a few exceptions:

 ### eslint-config-airbnb